Case Study - Dyson NL

 These messages reused the data generated by the badges to increae the likelihood of converting.

-Within just three months, Dyson gained valuable insight into the differences between their Dutch and Belgian customers, which they used to drive omnichannel campaigns.
-Additionally, Crobox helped Dyson substantially increase their click-through, add to cart, and conversion rates.
+Within just three months, Dyson gained valuable insight into the differences between their Dutch and Belgian customers, which they used to personalize the guided selling experience across their omnichannel campaigns.
+Additionally, Crobox helped Dyson substantially increase their click-through rate by 13.13%, add to cart rate by 2.28%, and conversion rate by 5.8%.

 Case Study: ASICS